Bosch Refrigerator Not Cooling? 10 Easy Fixes To Try

 #5 Avoid Sunlight and Heat

-• Keep it away from hot appliances such as ovens or even radiators
+• Keep the fridge away from hot appliances such as ovens or even radiators.

-• Keep it at least 1 inch from the wall behind it
+• Keep the refrigerator at least 1 inch away from the wall behind it.

-• Keep it at least 1 inch from other appliances on either side of it
+• Keep the refrigerator at least 1 inch away from other appliances on either side.

-None of us like being overworked, and your Bosch refrigerator feels exactly the same.
-When you overload it, you disrupt the airflow inside the appliance.
-Overstocking your fridge could also cause you to block the air vent.
+None of us like being overworked, and your Bosch refrigerator feels the same.
+When you overload your refrigerator, you disrupt the airflow inside it.
+From what I’ve seen over the years, overstocking your fridge can cause air vent blockages, resulting in poor cooling performance.

-Here are some tips that will help you to keep your fridge clear:
+Here are some tips that will help you keep your Bosch refrigerator clear:

 Fridge Half Full